sahildubeydev/crypto-tracker/README.md

 - This is a mobile responsive web application project made to help user to check the prices of crypto currencies.

-- This project uses Cryptocurrency API for real time track of price rate.
+- This project uses Cryptocurrency API for real time track of crypto price.
 ## Built with

 - React JS